Verification of conditional mechanical squeezing for a mg-scale pendulum near quantum regimes: System characterization and position measurement

-{\it System characterization.}--- Here, we briefly summarize the optomechanical parameters.
-The optical ring cavity with a cavity decay rate of $\kappa=2\pi\times1.64(2)$\ MHz consists of a 7.71(1) mg suspended mirror (measured by an accurate electronic balance: AND, BM-5), a 261.42(1) g suspended mirror, and a mirror fixed to a copper monolithic holder with its fundamental resonance of about 10 kHz, as shown in Fig.\ \ref{fig1} (b).
-The bare mechanical dissipation for the mg pendulum ($\Gamma$) and the massive pendulum are $\Gamma=2\pi\times4.74(5)\times10^{-5}$\ Hz and $2\pi\times 1.5\times10^{-4}$\ Hz, respectively.
-Note that the dissipation of the mg pendulum shows a frequency dependence of $\Gamma(\omega)\propto\Gamma(\Omega)\times\Omega/\omega$ in \cite{miliG1}.
-This characteristic is referred to as structural damping \cite{saulson}.
-We can ignore the dynamics of the massive and the fixed mirrors because both mirrors have sufficiently small optomechanical coupling and amplitudes of Brownian motion at around the measurement bandwidth from 100 Hz to 10 kHz as reported in \cite{miliG1}.
+The optical ring cavity with a cavity decay rate of $\kappa=2\pi\times1.64(2)$\ MHz consists of a 7.71(1) mg suspended mirror (measured by an accurate electronic balance: AND, BM-5), a 261.42(1) g suspended mirror, and a mirror fixed to a copper monolithic holder with its fundamental resonance at about 10 kHz.
+The bare mechanical dissipation for the mg pendulum ($\gamma_0$) and the heavier pendulum are $\gamma_0=2\pi\times4.74(5)\times10^{-5}$\ Hz and $2\pi\times 1.5\times10^{-4}$\ Hz, respectively.
+We can ignore the dynamics of the heavy and fixed mirrors because both have sufficiently small optomechanical coupling and Brownian motion amplitudes.